Losant/k8s-instrumental-adaptor/README.md

 kubectl apply -f deploy/token.yaml
 ```

+Remember to base64 encode your `INSTRUMENTAL_TOKEN` in the deploy/token.yaml file.

 **NOTE: Be sure to keep your secrets secure.
 We recommend not committing any secrets to you repo.**

 Then, create the deployment by running: